microsoft/live-share/docs/reference/manual-join.md

 #### 2. Use the join command

-Hit **Ctrl+Shift+P**and select "Live Share: Join collaboration session" or used the scoped command menu by clicking on the session state status bar item and select "Join Collaboration Session".
+Press **Ctrl+Shift+P / Cmd+Shift+P**and select "Live Share: Join collaboration session" or used the scoped command menu by **clicking** on the session state status bar item and select "Join Collaboration Session".

 ![Join scoped command menu item](../media/vscode-join.png)